For small- and medium-sized businesses looking to go digital, there’s no shortage of ecommerce platforms to choose from.

 Although Commercetools has only a small ecosystem of partners, the platform does offer features for inventory management, returns management and multi-store management.

-OroCommerce is an enterprise-level ecommerce platform that specializes in the B2B industry, which makes it a good option for manufacturers, distributors, wholesalers and retailers.
+OroCommerce is an enterprise-level ecommerce platform that specialises in the B2B industry, which makes it a good option for manufacturers, distributors, wholesalers and retailers.
 However, the platform can also be suited for any B2B, B2B2C, B2B2B or B2C needs.

 With an open-source approach and a large community of web developers to support merchants, OroCommerce offers code transparency and security features whether you’re hosting in the cloud or on-premise.